Finding the Best Travel Gifts

 I think a cross body travel bag is an essential travel accessory and would make the perfect for a traveler.

 Travelers that like to take pictures need a way to display all the travel photos so that they are not just sitting on an SD card somewhere.
 Personally, I

 love my Nixplay digital photo frame and I think it’s the perfect gift for travelers.
 I keep it in my living room and it scrolls through my favorite memories.
 It’s easy to add new photos to your frame.
 You can either do it on the Nixplay website or app.
 Plus, if you want, you can authorize friends to send their pictures directly to your frame.
 The frame has wifi and stores your photos in the cloud.
 It comes in several sizes and colors.
 Some of the photo frames can also play videos.

 The best little travel gift Mark and I ever gave each other was our portable travel safe.
 It is a sturdy safe that you can attach to anything that is well mounted.

 When we travel we normally attach it to a sink or something else within the room that would take a lot of noise to get it off!
-I feel it is safer to use that some of the hotel safes.
-It is a good size for money or jewellery and if you don’t have too many it will hold a passport or two.
+I feel it is safer to use than some of the hotel safes.
+It is a good size for money or jewelry and if you don’t have too many it will hold a passport or two.

 We got this little fellow from our local Aldi store but there are plenty that you can find on the internet to purchase.